 Enrichment is a way of breaking up the daily or weekly routine for the animals, offering them variety and stimulation.
 It often takes the form of new smells to explore in their enclosure, discovery of hidden food which stimulates foraging, or new tastes.

-And on the following Saturday the lions had something new to look forward to — a very special zebra-inspired pinata which our group created.
-I say zebra-inspired, because no matter how hard Debbie Noyes and I tried, even putting ears on it, the zebra head — formed over a balloon — looked more like a tiger than a zebra when finished.
-I assumed the lions would be more interested in the meat prize inside than in how it looked, and that they would be able to feel the loving care everyone took in the pinata’s creation.
+And on the following Saturday the lions would have something new to look forward to—a very special zebra-inspired piñata which our group created.
+I say zebra-inspired, because no matter how hard Debbie Noyes and I tried (even putting ears on it), the balloon-shaped head still looked more like a tiger than a zebra when finished.
+I assumed the lions would be more interested in the meat prize inside than in how it looked, and hoped that they would be able to feel the loving care everyone took in the piñata’s creation.
 (Debbie and I also infused it with a little Reiki for extra goodness.)
-Creating it was lots of fun, and made me recall how much I used to enjoy arts and crafts.
-Guess I got some enrichment, too!

-This past Saturday we got to see how lion Hubert and lioness Kalisa enjoyed our zebra pinata.
-Nicole had told us that Kalisa had not previously been interested, that Hubert had been the one to go for the test lure (see video clip).
-As we were to find out shortly, all that was about to change, dramatically!
+The next Saturday we got to see how lion Hubert and lioness Kalisa enjoyed our zebra piñata.
+Nicole had told us that on previous tests Kalisa had not been interested—Hubert had been the one to give it a go (see video clip).
+As we were to find out shortly, all that was about to change—dramatically!

-Kalisa was first on the scene, alerted by the sound of the keeper preparing the zebra pinata for its run down the zip line, and took up her position directly beneath the zebra’s starting line.
-She was joined by Hubert, and the two seemed to share a moment, strategizing their hunting approach, while up above the pinata prepares for the chase.
+Kalisa was first on the scene, alerted by the sound of the keeper preparing the piñata for its run, and took up her position directly beneath the zebra’s starting line.
+She was joined by Hubert, and the two shared a moment, perhaps strategizing their hunting approach.
+Up above, the piñata prepared for the chase.

-Hubert took a more patient approach, preparing himself for the end of the pinata’s run where he neatly removes the body (legs still attached) from the line, and disembowels it for his meaty prize.
+Hubert took a more patient approach, placing himself at the end of the pinata’s run.
+Casually reaching up, he neatly removed the body (legs still attached) from the line, and disemboweled it to enjoy his meaty prize.

-To see the photos of Stalking the Zebra Pinata click here.
+See the rest of the photos of Stalking the Zebra Pinata.